 We aim to bring language alive for our children so that they develop a love of reading and writing to take with them into later life.

-At Alverton School we use a systematic approach to teach children to read.
-Daily phonics sessions, driven by the Government’s Letters and Sounds programme, begin in the nursery where children are taught how to be good speakers and listeners and to make and differentiate between sounds.
+At Alverton School we use the Little Wandle Letters and Sounds Revised programme to teach children to read and write.
+Phase 1 phonics sessions begin in the nursery where children are taught how to be good speakers and listeners and to make and differentiate between sounds.
 In the EYFS and KS1 (and into LKS2 as appropriate) children continue with daily phonics lessons, using the synthetic phonics approach which teaches them the pure sounds that individual and groups of letters make.
-We use a range of engaging resources, to ensure that these sessions are fun and interactive for pupils.
+We use the Little Wandle Letters and Sounds Revised resources consistently across all key stages.
 At the same time as learning sounds, children are taught how to blend them together for reading and to segment them for spelling.
-These skills are practised in the reading books we use at Alverton School which are carefully selected from a range of reading schemes to ensure there is something to match all pupils’ interests.
-The books are grouped into coloured “bands” and the pupils’ book bands are closely matched to their current phonic attainment, allowing them to consolidate their existing skills whilst practising new ones.
+These skills are practised in the reading scheme we use at Alverton School, Big Cat Phonics for Letters and Sounds, which fully supports our chosen phonics scheme.
+Pupils read and re-read books which are closely matched to their current phonic attainment, giving them plenty of opportunities to practise decoding, prosody, comprehension and fluency with familiar texts.

 Learning the skills which enable the children to express themselves in writing is a priority in all year groups and children learn to write a wide range of texts, from labels and lists to newspaper reports and explanations.
-We set the highest possible expectations for pupils’ English work by sharing high-quality exemplars of different genres and we take every opportunity for the children to use their skills.
-Our project based learning approach allows for pupils’ work to be shared with a wider audience, such as persuasive writing to reduce the use of single use plastic and published books of stories donated to the local library.
+We set the highest possible expectations for pupils’ English work by sharing high-quality exemplars of work which help to unpick the particular features needed for different genres and we take every opportunity for the children to practise their skills, in English and across the wider curriculum.

 Please also have a look at the Reading and Phonics section under the Curriculum heading which provides more information on our teaching and learning in English.